The Bilingual Advantage: Why Multilingual Families Give Kids a Financial Confidence Boost

 - Bialystok, E., Craik, F. I., & Luk, G. (2012).
 Bilingualism: Consequences for Mind and Brain.
 Trends in Cognitive Sciences.

-About Squadron
+About Isembl

-Squadron is dedicated to helping multilingual and bilingual families leverage their unique advantages in all aspects of life, including financial education.
+Isembl is dedicated to helping multilingual and bilingual families leverage their unique advantages in all aspects of life, including financial education.
 Learn more at https://isembl.com